KarimKassem/SmartRemote/README.md

     Use the following button combination to put the board in boot mode:
     - Press and hold the `Boot` button.
     - While holding the `Boot` button, press and release the `Reset` button.
-    - Continue holding the `Boot` button for a few more seconds, then release it.
+    - Continue holding the `Boot` button for anotehr second, then release it.

 4. **Upload Sketch**